alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

     restrict(suppliers, ->(t){ t.name =~ /J|B/ })
     ```

-  While powerful, this is very challenging in practice and comes at a cost: as
+  While powerful, this is very challenging in practice and comes at a cost.
-  any abstraction, it leaks and you must be aware of the drawbacks and
+  There are drawbacks and limitations that you must be aware of.
+We'll come
-  limitations.
-We'll come back to this point at the end of this blog post.
+  back to this point at the end of this blog post.

 * SQL is a calculus.
 In contrast, the **Relations as First-Class Citizen**
   paradigm relies on the availibility of an algebra.
 We claim that an algebra